 START A FLAP-LIKE INITIATIVE IN YOUR CITY

-Bird collisions with human-built structures are a leading cause of bird mortality in North America, second only to habitat destruction; but the two are closely-related.
+Bird collisions with human-built structures are a leading cause of bird mortality in North America.
 A migratory bird has a 43% chance of colliding with a human-built structure somewhere along its previously unobstructed migration path.
 As our built-up and excessively lit urban areas continue to grow, so does the incidence of bird mortality.
 We are losing so many of our beautiful native birds, and it is hard to imagine our world without them.

-One of FLAP’s missions is to expand the existence of bird rescue organizations into every major urban centre across North America and abroad.
+One of FLAP Canada's missions is to help expand FLAP-like initiatives into every major urban centre across North America and abroad.
 We often receive emails from concerned citizens requesting information about bird rescue organizations in their area.
-As our current resources do not afford us the means to advance this expansion ourselves, we welcome interest from individuals like you, and hope to inspire you to start a bird rescue program wherever you live.
+As our current resources do not afford us the means to advance this expansion ourselves, we welcome interest from individuals like you, and hope to inspire you to start a FLAP-like program wherever you live.

 FLAP is here to assist you with your commitment to help rescue migrating birds.
 FLAP played a key role in the institution of two affiliate bird rescue organizations: Project Safe Flight in New York City, which operates under the wing of the New York City Audubon, and the Chicago Bird Collision Monitors.
 FLAP’s expertise and experience also sparked the initiative behind Lights Out Toronto!: a public awareness campaign to protect migratory birds by encourage building owners and managers to practice effective lighting measures at night and to control the reflectivity and transparency of glass during the day.